Petrol, diesel prices unchanged; here are the prices in your city today

 -

-Petrol prices remain unchanged in major cities unchanged for the 10th straight day, according to the website Good Returnson Monday .
+Petrol prices remain unchanged in major cities on Monday for the 11th straight day, according to the website Good Returns.

 Currently, the fuel rates are among the highest in cities of Madhya Pradesh.

-In Balaghat, petrol is retailing at Rs 112.88.
-In Bhopal, the prices gained 29 paise from yesterday to stand at Rs 110.20.
+In Shahdol, petrol is retailing at Rs 112.67.
+In Bhopal, the prices slipped 32 paise from yesterday to stand at Rs 109.88.

 Fuel rates vary across the states in India due to value-added tax.